farzadghanei/statsd-metrics/docs/index.rst

 Clients
 -------
-- :class:`~client.Client`: Default client, sends request on each call direclty.
+* :class:`~client.Client`: Default client, sends request on each call using UDP
-- :class:`~client.BatchClient`: Buffers metrics and flushes them in batch requests.
+* :class:`~client.BatchClient`: Buffers metrics and flushes them in batch requests using UDP
+* :class:`~client.tcp.TCPClient`: Sends request on each call using TCP
+* :class:`~client.tcp.TCPBatchClient`: Buffers metrics and flushes them in batch requests using TCP

 Installation
 ============